jrlanglois/JRLCodingStandard/README.md

 I am not a real fan of such a limit, but I do prefer keeping code within a half-window's space in an HD resolution view (as I typically have two code files open side-by-side).

-If a group of lines are too long, it may indicate a higher-order breakdown; either by splitting the code into multiple lines, or even multiple functions!
+If a group of lines are too long, it may indicate a higher-order breakdown; by splitting the code into multiple lines,  even multiple functions, etc...

 ## Parentheses